 Electric smokers come at an amazingly affordable rate and are so simple to use.
-If you know how to use an oven, then an electric smoker is not going to be a problem for you at all!
+If you know how to use an oven, then the best electric smoker is not going to be a problem for you at all!
 They will save you time and effort.

 Also, you don’t have to keep worrying about the flames to generate smoke.
 There are also fewer chances of burning the brisket since the temperature control is so easy in an electric smoker.

 Below is an easy-to-follow recipe to prepare a smoked brisket in an electric smoker.
 Follow it and enjoy the anticipation of a delicious treat for yourself, for your family, friends, or for a bbq party.

 Ingredients to Prepare the Seasoning